X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 You can either create a new Headshift DataTable in Unreal or import an existing one from a csv or json file.<br/>
 Predefined tables are available under *(Engine) > Plugins > Geppetto Content > MicroExpressions > Headshift*, and you’re free to duplicate or customize them.<br/>
-For more information, please see [4.5 Geppetto Headshift Data Table](./API.md#45-geppetto-headshift-data-table).
+For more information, please see section [Geppetto Headshift Data Table](./API.md#47-geppetto-headshift-data-table).

 <br/>